m-peckus/oauth_project/README.md

 4. Run the application
 python app.py

-5. Access the app open your browser at
+5. To access the app open your browser at
    http://localhost:5000

 OAuth Flow Summary